 Contrary to polyester and other phenolic resins, the Aramith resin that Saluc uses has been specifically designed for the billiard application and is produced within the company in its own chemical plant.
 This unique technology leads to a material especially suitable, with unmatched characteristics such as its chip- and scratch-resistance.
 “The Aramith balls last up to five times longer than other balls made of polyester,” said Yves Bilquin, sales and marketing manager for North America and previously the R&D manager.
 “Their unique structure, more than one hundred times finer than mineral-filled polyester, gives the Aramith balls their specific reactivity and allows them to hold their high-gloss polish over time, resulting in minimal ball and table cloth wear.”

 “There is simply no comparison,” said Vito Leo, PhD in material science and solid state physics and associated professor at the Université Libre de Bruxelles, who performed independent tests on a specifically designed billiard table simulator.
-“When all kinds of competitor balls found on the market are tested, including DAP-based and other types, both the cloth and the balls are greatly damaged after some times—some even destroyed—whereas the Aramith balls, along with the cloth used, show an exceptional shape even after extensive longevity tests.”
+“When all kinds of competitor balls found on the market are tested, including DAP-based and other types, both the cloth and the balls are greatly damaged after sometimes—some even destroyed—whereas the Aramith billiard balls, along with the cloth used, show an exceptional shape even after extensive longevity tests.”

 On the top of that, high-end Aramith balls feature an extra-hard, dense, and translucent vitrification layer that gives the exceptional characteristics to the products.
 “These characteristics make the Aramith sets an easy sell for the retailers,” reported Bilquin.
 “We give trainings on dealers’ requests that allow the salespeople to explain why the Aramith resin is the natural choice and why upgrading to a higher-end Aramith set gives value to the player.
-That way, the retailer ensures its customers the highest satisfaction and the lowest yearly cost, thanks to the low table and cloth maintenance the Aramith balls provide.
-Pool rooms, all massively using Aramith balls only, give more evidence that with Aramith balls one can satisfy the demanding player while still minimizing cloth and ball-operating costs.”
+That way, the retailer ensures its customers the highest satisfaction and the lowest yearly cost, thanks to the low table and cloth maintenance the Aramith billiard balls provide.
+Pool rooms, all massively using Aramith ball sets only, give more evidence that with Aramith balls one can satisfy the demanding player while still minimizing cloth and ball-operating costs.”

 A WELL-KEPT SECRET